John Pastore: U.S. Senate

+In 1971, Pastore was one of twenty-five Senators to co-sponsor the Health Security Act, a bill that advocated health coverage for every person living in America through a government-run health insurance program.

 In 1976, Pastore did not seek re-election, and retired from the Senate.
 In retirement he served on the board of directors of Providence-based Columbus National Bank until its merger with Hospital Trust Bank in the late 1980s.

 Personal life

 Pastore and his wife Elena had three children and seven grandchildren.
-He lived in Cranston, Rhode Island until his death due to kidney failure on July 15, 2000.
+He lived in Cranston, Rhode Island, until his death due to kidney failure on July 15, 2000.

 His keynote speech at the 1964 Democratic National Convention has been called "The Speech Heard Round the World".
 The late Ted Kennedy eulogized: "My brother Jack had thought the world of him...John had a great heart."
 Pastore's private funeral service was held shortly after his death in 2000, in Cranston, Rhode Island.

 The University of Rhode Island's Pastore Hall, completed in 1953, is named for Pastore.
 The building was initially home to the university's Department of Chemistry.